AI Agent Failures We've Seen (And How to Avoid Them)

 What is Enterprise Context Engineering?

-Enterprise Context Engineering is MetaCTO's approach to building AI systems that actually understand your business.
+Enterprise Context Engineering is metacto's approach to building AI systems that actually understand your business.
 It includes four pillars: Agentic Workflows for multi-step process automation, Autonomous Agents that operate with full company context, Executive Digital Twin for AI that represents leadership judgment, and Continuous AI Operations for ongoing monitoring and improvement.
 ECE treats context as the foundation rather than an afterthought.